wittler-github/A_MD_Analysis_of_Insulin/README.md

 - Figure 7.1 were made in VMD with placing the PDB structures in the centre of a square bilayer membrane being centrered in a rectangular box, the angle of view is hence seen from one of the rectangle sides, with half-membrane facing viewer is transparent, the other half-membrane in atomic representation (carbon green, hydrogen white, polar/charged atoms in purple).

-#### There are some minor typographical errors in thesis, which most are fairly obvious (unseen before publishing; note that it is a 269 page document with very intricate details); I am proofreading thesis again for writing articles etc, if corrected version the same URL and citation would apply anyway; please email me if seeing any discrepancy that I might not have seen.
+#### Like in most books, there are some fairly minor typographical errors in thesis, which most are fairly obvious (unseen before publishing; note that it is a 269 page document with very intricate details); I am proofreading thesis again for writing articles etc, if corrected version the same URL and citation would apply anyway; please email me if seeing any discrepancy that I against all odds might not have seen.

 -----------------------------------------------------------------
 -----------------------------------------------------------------
-### Scripts & Data
+### Scripts & Data (This github page is not really meant for further development here; rather about sharing it so other may benefit from adapting the code to their benevolent work)

 Currently not uploaded all scripts or data, but can be added on request.